SonarSource/sonar-dummy-maven/README.md

 # sonar-dummy-maven

-A sample project used for testing purposes
+A sample project used for showcase and testing purposes

 This project uses **Maven** and is the public part sync of [sonar-dummy-maven-enterprise](https://github.com/SonarSource/sonar-dummy-maven-enterprise) private repository.